 Have you ever gotten a bit lightheaded when getting up quickly from a lying position?
 Don't worry, most likely, it was both harmless and common.
 This lesson will define such an experience as orthostatic hypotension; we will explore the definition, causes, and treatment of such bouts of lowered blood pressure.

 56. What Is Perfusion? - Definition & Treatment

-In this lesson, we will define perfusion.
-You will also learn how perfusion occurs and what can interfere with it.
-Then, we will discuss steps that can be taken if perfusion is interrupted.
+In this lesson, we'll define perfusion.
+We'll also go over how perfusion occurs and what can interfere with it.
+Then, we'll discuss steps that can be taken if perfusion is interrupted.

 57. What Is Propranolol? - Uses, Side Effects & Withdrawal